cloudevents/spec/discovery/spec.md

 #### self

 - Type: URI
 - Description: A unique URI for this Endpoint.
-If the URI is a URL then an HTTP GET to this URL MUST return the metadata for this Endpoint.
 The URI MUST be a combination of the base URI of the list of Endpoints for the current Discovery Service concatenated with the `id` of this Endpoint.
 - Constraints:
   - REQUIRED
   - MUST be a non-empty URI